SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 See the [Consumer lifecycle](../notifications/#consumer-lifecycle) section for more details.
 {{< /c8y-admon-caution >}}

-The diagram below shows 3 consumer (backlogs) have been created in the Messaging Service by four consumer clients.
+The diagram below shows 3 consumers (backlogs) that have been created in the Messaging Service by four consumer clients.

 The rightmost client identifies its consumer as 'alarmmonitor" and that consumer receives messages from the "alarms" subscription topic.